apache/incubator-teaclave/docs/how-to-add-your-function.md

 To implement the `run` method, you may need to read the argument from `FunctionArguments`.
 Before that, you can convert `FunctionArguments` into the structure you defined to ease the implementation.
-For example, here we define `PrivateJoinAndComputeArguments`.
+For example, here we define the struct `PrivateJoinAndComputeArguments`.
 ```rust
 #[derive(serde::Deserialize)]
 struct PrivateJoinAndComputeArguments {